 “Tim had been in communication with us extensively on Sunday [Feb.
 11], and I pinpoint Sunday because there were some exchanges via phone as well as text that alerted me to be concerned about our son,” his father, Terrell Cunningham, told NBC News.

 “We, as a family, were aware of some personal issues that were going on with Tim, and they were to be expected and they were joys as well as some lows when we share they were personal,” said Cunningham’s father.

-Cunningham’s parents, however, do not believe that their son was behind his own disappearance.
+Cunningham’s parents, however, did not believe that their son was behind his own disappearance.